 Instead of converting all polygons to subdiv with the Treat Polygons as Subdivision Surfaces parameter, you can selectively convert faces to subdivision based on the value of a

 osd_schemeprimitive string SOP attribute.

 Possible values are

-(The USD Import SOP creates this SOP attribute when unpacking USD into SOPs, to support round-tripping back to USD.)
+(The Unpack USD SOP creates this SOP attribute when unpacking USD into SOPs, to support round-tripping back to USD.)

 When polygons are converted to subdivision surfaces, the import also uses SOP attributes understood by the Subdivision SOP, such as

 If you import any of the following common Houdini attributes, the importer automatically converts them into the corresponding differently-named USD attributes or primvars:

 normalsattribute in USD.

 angularVelocitiesattribute in USD (only when authoring a point instancer primitive).

 idsin USD (on points, or point instancer primitives).